AbdouMurad/Vector2D/docs/dev-journal.md

 <h1>September 11:<h1>
 Finished up the big 5 on entity class.
 Started the rigidbody class, still deciding what should be included
     - Restitution: How 'bouncy' an object is, or how elastic.
-0 -> inelastic, 1 -> elastic (no energy loss)
+0 -> inelastic, 1 -> elastic (no energy loss) Realized that storing vectors in RigidBody using pointers was hindering performance, vector is not a big enough class that it can't be passed by value.
+Much faster to create onto stack
+    - Removal of this led to the removal of a lot of the code written for the big 5 -> feels like a step back but is a performance boost and better for safety
+Created Shape class, will act as parent class to multiple shapes.
+For now I think I will have rectangle and circle.
+How this works is we can still attach each shape by the pointer of the parent class shape.
+This is because under the hood the memory still begins with the memory of shape, then it is extended by the child class.
+So you can think of this as Shape and Circle for example will both share the same address to the begining beacuse Circle is just an extension of shape.
+    - I want to give the user the option to create a rigid body without a collider, (might be useful to simulate singular points or what not).
+        - Tricky part is dealing with lifetime.
+If we create the shape in main funciton and attach then it doesn't belong to the rigid body and will delete once the stackframe on main closes.
+Solution to this is use unique_ptr
+            - Unique_ptr acts just like a ptr but with extra steps.
+It ensures that it only has one owner, (no move or copy constructor).
+No need for new or delete as it lives as long as stack frame does -> belongs to the lifespan of the rb object